timfox456/R-course/c2/README.md

 ![](../img/lab02-04-loaded-file.png)

-### Step 5: Press the "Run" button to run a single line of code
+### Step 5: Compose the following lines of code according to the instructions

 First compose the code as shown: (on lines 8,9)